 Pucker up!
 These citrusy shortbread cookies balance tart and sweet with a tangy lemon icing and a sweet, crumbly base.
 Don’t confuse them with Lemon-Ups—as this cookie, made by Little Brownie Bakers, contains milk.

-How you help: When you hand over your five dollars for a box of these citrusy sweets, you’re contributing to a Scout’s goal-setting skills.
+How you help: When you hand over your six dollars for a box of these citrusy sweets, you’re contributing to a Scout’s goal-setting skills.
 Girls learn how to organize a sale, build goals, and follow through.

 Prefer to make your own Girl Scout-inspired cookies?
 Check out these homemade vegan samoas.